jtorral/pgpoolTutorial/pgpool-rocky9-md5.md

 ## Non docker (bare metal) with md5 authentication

-This variation of the existing documentation for the pgpool setup and tutorial, is a direct evolution of the previous Docker-based guide, but it's recontextualized for bare metal servers.
+This variation of the existing documentation for the pgpool setup and tutorial, is a direct evolution of the previous Docker based guides, but it's recontextualized for bare metal servers.
 While the core objective remains the same, installing and setting up Pgpool, this version will replace all container-specific instructions with methods native to the Linux operating system.

 The key distinction is the management of the Pgpool process itself.
 In a Docker environment, the container orchestrator (Docker) handles the process lifecycle, user context, and networking.
 On a bare metal server, the operating system's native service manager, **systemd**, is used to control Pgpool.
-This guide will include the use of systemd to start and stop Pgpool as the **postgres** user.
+This guide will include the use of systemd, and necessary unit file to start and stop Pgpool as the **postgres** user.

-### Read this if you are not a patient person

-This documentation provides both in depth explanations of key Postgres and Pgpool components and concise, minimal instructions for setting up your environment.
-If you want to get straight to the point, you can skip the detailed sections and jump directly to the highlighted code blocks

 ### Getting started

-This document provides a technical guide for implementing a highly available and load balanced Postgres system using Pgpool.
-The primary focus is on deploying Pgpool for **automatic failover** and **load balancing** to enhance database resilience and performance.

-This guide deviates from other documentation in this repository by focusing on a **bare metal** deployment rather than containerized environments like Docker.
+Again, This guide deviates from other documentation in this repository by focusing on a **bare metal** deployment rather than containerized environments like Docker.
 The instructions are tailored for servers running **Rocky Linux 9**, a derivative of Red Hat Enterprise Linux 9, and are intended for direct installation on the host operating system.
+If you are using a different OS, you may need to modify a few of the steps.

+Additionally, this documentation references Postgres 17.
+If you are using an older version, please make note of any references to Postgres 17 and adjust as needed for your deployment.

 ### Prerequisites and Assumptions